derhansen/sf_event_mgt/Documentation/ForAdministrators/Configuration/Plugins/EventPlugin/Index.rst

          Show a single event record

    :View:
-         Detail
+         Detail, Registration

    :Description:
-         The detail view will show the configured event record if not event is passed to the detail action by parameter.
-Can be used to display a single event on a page without the need to link to the detail page from a list view.
+         The detail view will show the configured event record if not event is passed to the detail or  registration action by parameter.
+Can be used to display a single event on a page without the need to link to the detail or registration page from a list view.

    :Key:
          singleEvent